v-artur/Golden_Oreos/README.md

 </table>

 <b>Speaker-independent system:</b> <br>
 For the speaker-independent model, we first concatenated the data of participants 5-10 to be used as our training data, and similarly the data of participants 1-2 and 3-4 for the validation and test data respectively.
 We applied normalization and PCA on the feature vectors to get 300 dimensional data.
 The model we used is a simple fully-connected network with 5 layers using ADAM optimizer and MSE as loss function.
-The Pearson correlation of the result is very lowo, we are planning on improving it.
+The Pearson correlation of the result is very low (0.1754 for participant 3 and 0.0973 for participant 4), we are planning on improving it.
 For participant 4, we also computed the MCD value, which was 5.349841.

 <b>Further plans/goals</b> <br>